 Background and History

 The I-11 Corridor is envisioned as a new major north-south multimodal corridor that will provide enhanced transportation mobility and goods movement while creating a foundation for robust economic vitality for the region.
-NDOT, in cooperation with the FHWA, is advancing the development of the I-11 Corridor Tier 1 EIS through the Las Vegas metropolitan area.
+NDOT, in cooperation with the FHWA, is advancing the development of the I-11 Las Vegas Metropolitan Area PEL study.

 Purpose and Need